 Prerequisite: STAT GR5241.
 Course covers some advanced topics in machine learning and has emphasis on applications to real world data.
 Major part of the course is course project which consists of in-class presentation and written project report.

 STAT GR5703x Statistical inference and modeling

-Prerequisites: Working knowledge of calculus and linear algebra (vectors and matrics), and STAT GR5203 or equivalent.
-Fundamentals of statistical inference and testing, and introduction of statistical modeling.
-Focuses on inference and testing, covering topics such as maximum likelihood estimates, hypothesis testing, likelihood ratio test, Bayesian inference, etc. Introduction to statistical modeling via introductory lectures on linear regression models, generalized linear regression models, nonparametric regression, and statistical computing.
-Real-data examples used in lecture discussion and homework problems.
-Provides foundation for other courses in machine learning, data mining, and visualization.
+Prerequisites: Working knowledge of calculus and linear algebra (vectors and matrics), and STAT GR5701 or equivalent.
+Familiarity with a programming language (e.g., R, Python) or statistical data analysis.
+Course covers fundamentals of statistical inference and testing, and gives an introduction to statistical modeling.
+First half focused on inference and testing, covering topics such as maximum likelihood estimates, hypothesis testing, likelihood ratio test, Bayesian inference, etc. Second half will provide introduction to statistical modeling via introductory lectures on linear regression models, generalized linear regression models, nonparametric regression, and statistical computing.
+Throughout the course, real-data examples will be used in lecture discussion and homework problems.
+Course lays foundation, preparing MS in Data Science students, for other courses ni machine learning,data mining, and visualization.

 *2018-2019 Academic Year: the system of course numbering and designated level is in transition; please consult an adviser.